 The Takeaway

 Mean reversion refers to an asset’s tendency to stick to typical value increases over time.
-Again, while volatility may play a role in short-term price or value changes, most assets will follow a long-term appreciation line, and despite short-term rises or falls in price, they’ll likely revert to the mean.
+Again, while volatility may play a role in short-term price or value changes, many assets will follow a long-term appreciation line, and despite short-term rises or falls in price, they may revert to the mean.

 Traders who follow mean reversion strategies assume that a specific stock or sector will return to its long-term characteristics.
-The strategy can be helpful when determining an investing strategy for either individual assets or for a market, overall.
+The strategy can be helpful when determining an investing strategy for either individual assets or for a market, overall, though there is no guarantee of future results.

 Photo credit: iStock/LaylaBird